pktmasseta/pktmasseta.github.io/_brothers/nineteens.md

     nickname: Chef Logan Airport
     blurb: >
       Lokhin Cheng was born in the hillside valleys of China and grew up in the tundra of Green Bay Wisconsin.
 Raised with football in his veins, he's watched the highs and lows of his favorite football team – the Packers.
 As his nickname indicates, he's a highly competent chef, dedicating even six+ hours to perfect dishes, referring to lessons from working at his aunt's Chinese restaurant.
 If you run into Chef Logan, you'll probably find him making up phrases and pronunciations that only he can understand.
 You might find him enjoying some "rabbit cake," or practicing the art of "torched field warfare."
 Lokhin is one of the most dedicated and hard working brothers at PKT as you'll normally find him in his room working hard on a PSET while singing out of tune to Maroon 5 and Coldplay.
 Be sure to get to know Lokhin, one of the nicest brothers of the class of 2019.
-  - initials: KXT
-    name: Kushan Tyagi
-    activities: Chess, Basketball, Tennis, Poker, Halo, Gains
-    major: Course 6-3 - Computer Science
-    hometown: Ames, IA
-    quote: ...
-    nickname: (Small) Kush
-    blurb: >
-      A man of few words so precious that any rare spurt of three syllables he utters are regarded by preeminent scholars of our day as equal to epic fables of old.
-The talent coursing through his veins stemming from his superlative bloodline is evident; he is king on the court, dropping buckets left and right, and he is supreme on the board, crushing worthy opponents blindfolded.
-One would have better luck attempting to coax state secrets from a hardened war veteran than reading his poker face and luck is always on his side.
-He is a man of extremes, always pushing his limits, whether it be maxing out his bench without a spotter, or wrestling wild bears in the depths of PKT.
-He'll ace every serve and go flawless any team slayer match.
-Always willing to listen and offer his wisdom, Kushan is truly a gentleman and a scholar.
   - initials: SXM
     name: Santiago Munoz
     activities: Soccer, Basketball, Chess, Drawing, Sleep, Puzzles, Fishing, League, Dota